npm/arborist/README.md

   will be the same object.
 If it's outside of the tree, then it will be treated as the top of its own tree.
 * `link.isLink` Always true.
-* `link.children` This is a reference to `link.target.children`, since
-  links don't have their own children directly.
+* `link.children` This is always an empty map, since links don't have their own children directly.

+### class Edge

+* TODO: document this

 ## Errors

-Errors parsing or finding a package.json in node_modules will result in a node with the error property set.
-We will still find deeper node_modules if any exist. *Prior to `5.0.0` these aborted tree reading with an error callback.*
+Errors parsing or finding a package.json in `node_modules` will result in a node with the error property set.
+We will still find deeper `node_modules` if any exist. *Prior to `5.0.0` these aborted tree reading with an error callback.*